nishilchen/Indeed-Job-Search/README.md

 # Indeed Job Search
 As an international student, keywords like "US citizen required" or "Security Clearance" are the most unwanted requirement in the job search.
-This project aims at filtering out jobs with these keywords.
+This project aims at filtering out jobs with these keywords, and automatically send list of job links through email.

 [Indeed](https://www.indeed.com/) is chosen as the first search engines in this application.
 Here's the demo: